In 2008, Taco Bell faced a $4 million lawsuit from rapper 50 Cent.

 John Cena is well aware of the fact that it's quite common for celebrities to get involved in legal disputes with big brands.

-A year later, they reached a settlement outside of and Cena publicly apologized to Ford.
+A year later, they reached a settlement outside of court and Cena publicly apologized to Ford.

 Featured Image Credit: John Nacion/Paul Weaver/SOPA Images/LightRocket/Getty Images